alanmmckay/form_input_field/README.md

 - `form_error_field(object_name, method, label_options = {}, error_key = :errors)`
   + Outputs a label HTML tag whose textual value is located in the flash-hash map corresponding to `error_key`.
 If the value associated with said key within flash is a string, then this string value willb e used.
 If it is a hash-map, it will then assume that the value given for `method` is the key to the string within this embedded hash-map.
 Consider the following example:
     - For a view that contains the following call: `form_error_field :person, :name`, the controller contains either `flash[:errors] = @user.errors[:name]` or `flash[:errors] = @user.errors`
-  + The `label_options` argument corresponds to a hash-map representing the set of options to be passed with the acll to the label helper function from `ActionView::helpers::FormHelper`.
+  + The `label_options` argument corresponds to a hash-map representing the set of options to be passed with the call to the label helper function from `ActionView::helpers::FormHelper`.
 Essentially a hash-map of html properties and attributes.
 I.e., `{:style => "color:red;"}`

 ### Examples